‘The Tesla was talking!’: Confused trick-or-treaters pranked by Tesla owner - NewsBreak

 They stopped immediately and turned to the source of the greeting.

 “That was the Tesla!
 Wait is that the Tesla?
 The Tesla was talking!”
 The kids could be heard saying.
-The owner then said “I like your costumes” and got a polite “thank you!” in response.Track the storm: Bay Area sees rainy start to November
+The owner then said “I like your costumes” and got a polite “thank you!” in response.Oh, the horror: Parents steal a third of their kids’ Halloween candy!

 Still, the kids expressed how creepy the talking Tesla was and wondered whose voice was actually speaking.
 “Um, that’s pretty creepy,” the kids continued to say.